jackvincentnz/lab/docs/style.md

 - By using ESLint in the IDE, prior to commiting and during CI, we continuously provide feedback to the developer on the quality of the source code they have added.

-### lint-staged
+### pre-commit

-[lint-staged](https://github.com/okonet/lint-staged) is used to give commit-time style feedback, so that it is not necessary to wait for a continuous integration check.
+[pre-commit](https://pre-commit.com/) is used to give commit-time style feedback, so that it is not necessary to wait for a continuous integration check.

-> Run linters against staged git files and don't let 💩 slip into your code base!
+> A framework for managing and maintaining multi-language pre-commit hooks.

 > Linting makes more sense when run before committing your code.
 By doing so you can ensure no errors go into the repository and enforce code style.

-See [lint-staged](https://github.com/okonet/lint-staged/blob/master/README.md) for more information.
+See [pre-commit](https://pre-commit.com/) for more information.